 The NY Botanical Garden is offering four, single-day workshops for experienced teachers that focus on content and procedures related to particular life and earth science concepts.
-This workshop will focus on observation and identification of birds.
+This workshop will focus on investigations of soils.
 Each workshop will act as a stand-alone.
 These workshops will introduce both citizen science protocols, which tend to be structured and easy to replicate, as well as open-ended projects that allow for more freedom for students to investigate their own questions about the natural world.
 Teachers will receive EXPO preparation support materials.
 Space is limited.
 To register click here.

 School staff can access professional development this summer and during the upcoming school year at this link, with topics that include quality IEPs, behavior, instructional supports, autism, and transition.
 Other available resources include the archive Modified Promotion Criteria webinar and the Universal Design for Learning webinars (accessed by signing up for a UDL Connect account here, responding to the confirmation email you receive, and then joining the webinar website).